ctcoutinho/us-funds-performance/README.md

 ## Running the project

-For dbt and Streamlit to work, you have to place duckdb file at the root of the project: us-funds-performance/us-funds-project.db !
+For dbt and Streamlit to work, you have to place .duckdb database file at the root of the project: us-funds-performance/us-funds-project.db !

 To run dbt and modify and project :